AderikVoorspoels/RBB-NA/README.md

 # RBB-NA
 Rigid-Base-Biassing-for-Nucleic-Acids

-NOTICE: THIS IS STIL UNDER ACTIVE DEVELOPMENT, MAJOR CHANGES CONTINUE TO BE MADE

 RBB-NA is a tool for the real time analysis and control of Rigid Base parameters during simulation It is developped to work during Gromacs simulation as a part of plumed